scottwedge/JAX_archiving_service/README.md

 ### /retrieve
 [back to top][endpoints]

 This endpoint will be used by the [archive frontend][frontend] or programatically by users with an `api_key` in order to retrieve archived (tier 3) files.
 This endpoint will accept a valid `POST` retrieve request as described below.
-The successful return will be an integer corresponding to the number of directories submitted for retrieval.
+The successful return will be a string informing the user how many of the requested dirs were successfully submitted to pbs.

+Example successful return string: `4 out of 4 retrieval requests successfully submitted.`

 An unsuccessful return value will be a string (starting with `ERROR:`) describing why the request was not submitted to pbs.